Updated September 28, 2020.

 3. Evacuate people first.
 You can debate the ethics of this all day.
 But in a fire, you don’t have time for debates, so get the humans out of the house first.

 4. Evacuate reptiles.
 (ONLY IF CONDITIONS ARE STILL SAFE!!)
-Keep an animal carrier or two in your reptile room for fast, easy evacuation.
+Keep an animal carrier in your reptile room for fast, easy evacuation.

 Now if you’ll excuse me, I have a looot of work to do…